-From seafood restaurants right on the beach, chic hotels, and stunning sandy beaches, to epic views and places to visit, it’s time to reveal the highlights from my time in and around Padstow, Cornwall.
+From the best restaurants in Padstow, to stunning sandy beaches and epic views, it’s time to reveal the highlights from my time in Cornwall.

 Basing myself in Newquay and Padstow meant I was close to some of the top restaurants in the region, and some of the stunning Cornish coastline too.
 Cornwall is sometimes seen as a little inaccessible, especially from London and beyond, but I discovered a hassle-free route.
 Flying!
 Yes, if you’re based in London, I’d recommend flying to Newquay with FlyBe.
 It takes 40 minutes, costs around £100 return, and that way you can really maximise your time on holiday.